vijayshankarv/math-circles/feb-25-2017/lesson-plan.md

 ### A Fake among eight coins [2]
  There are eight identical-looking coins; one of these coins is counterfeit and is known to be lighter than the genuine coins.
 What is the minimum number of weighings needed to identify the fake coin with a two-pan balance scale without weights?

+ Each step of this can also be thought as finding one binary digit or bit when the fake coin can be represented using 3 bits.

 This approach is better thought of as decrease and conquer [1] because the number of problems to be solved decreases at each step.
 In divide and conquer methods, the size of the problems decrease, but the number of problems increase.